+Township Establishments

-- Township Establishments - Through the provincial Department of Human Settlements, Thaba Chweu is currently busy with Township establishment and Formalization of Grootfontein (Fok Fok informal settlement) however there is a challenge with acquiring a portion of land owned by York timbers.
+Through the provincial Department of Human Settlements, Thaba Chweu is currently busy with Township establishment and Formalization of the Farm Grootfontein (Polar Park informal settlement) however there were challenges with acquiring a portion of land owned by York timbers.
+The department facilitated the land acquisition with the assistance of CAPSTAN and it was finalised and as it stands the portion of land has been purchased.
+The Township establishment application has been approved and other processes are still underway.

-• Formalization in Sabie
+Formalization in Sabie

-- Service provider has been appointed for 400 units and is currently busy with the application to be submitted for approval.
+Service provider was appointed in 2016 for 400 units and studies which need to be conducted as part of the township establishment are underway and an application (rezoning, street closure, park closure and subdivision) was approved by council.
+An approved SG diagram is still outstanding but has been submitted to the surveyor general for approval.
 There is a challenge with the number households in the area which is about 1000; however York Timbers is in the process of assisting with the outstanding amount to finish the project.
+Whilst waiting for York to assist, TCLM appointed a service provider for Area 3 and 4 and the process is unfolding.

-It is also imperative to note the challenge because if York doesn't assist then Thaba Chweu will have to budget for it. - Pilgrim's Rest (Newtown) township establishment/formalization - Service provider is currently busy the application, however to develop the area will be very expensive to develop and the developer has reservations about continuing.
-He has proposed a socio economic study to find out if an alternative site is available and whether it's feasible to relocate the community. - Leroro Township correction - This project (Leroro township establishment) is semi complete and has been prioritised for correction and completion in the future years.
+• Pilgrim's Rest (Newtown) township establishment/formalization

+Service provider is currently busy the application, however to develop the area will be very expensive to develop and the developer has reservations about continuing.
+A socio economic study was conducted on the area and it was discovered that the occupants of the area are willing to relocate as the area is dolomitic and not suitable for habitation.
+The process of land acquisition has commenced and the department of Human Settlement is overseeing the process on the arears that have been.

+Leroro Township correction

+This project (Leroro township establishment) is semi complete and has been prioritised for correction and completion in the future years.
 The correction relates to the services rendered which overrides the layout plan which was never concluded.